remance/Masendor/readme.md

 **Ver 0.6 Dream Decision:** Battle selection(with different estimation source), preparation and result screen, custom battle, improve the main menu, Battle of Megiddo, Battle of Mohács

-**Ver 0.7 Future Visionary:**  battle information based on hidden vs sight, march sound system, raise flag/ light torch, ambush bonus, Battle of Walaja, Battle of Dorylaeum
+**Ver 0.7 Future Visionary:**  march sound system, keybinding, Battle of Walaja, Battle of Dorylaeum

-**0.7 and 0.7.1:** hidden stat, line of sight, rework Battle of Hastings, Battle of Mohács
+**0.7 and 0.7.1:** console stick, control key binding, rework Battle of Hastings, Battle of Mohács

 **0.7.2 and 0.7.3:** custom unit editor and march sound system

-**0.7.4:** custom troop editor, Battle of Walaja
+**0.7.4 to 0.7.6:** custom troop editor, Battle of Walaja

-**0.7.7:**  Battle of Dorylaeum
+**0.7.7:** Companion system, Battle of Dorylaeum

-**0.7.8 and 0.7.9:** specific Leader command, console stick, control key binding, Minor battle: 764 Irish abbey war
+**0.7.8 and 0.7.9:** specific Leader command, Minor battle: 764 Irish abbey war

-**Ver 0.8 Authentic Attraction:** Companion system, In-game art, better-looking UI, add intro screen, Battle of Isandlwana, Battle of Hwangsanbeol
+**Ver 0.8 Authentic Attraction:** In-game art, better-looking UI, add intro screen, Battle of Isandlwana, Battle of Hwangsanbeol

 **Ver 0.9 Gaze of New Life:** AI and pathfinding (The most challenging step unless cut corner to the point of braindead AI), final code optimisation before full 1.0